 "Gollum's Theme", appears all the way through the second film whenever Gollum is around, but most notably as a song in the end credits sung by Emiliana Torrini.

 The "Isengard Theme," (no, not this one) played with heavy brass and percussion in the Caverns of Isengard or when the Uruk-hai are on the move.
 Unlike other themes, which are in more conventional timing, Isengard's theme is done in 5/4 time, which sounds a little bit off or unnatural (as most music these days is done in 4/4 or 2/4 time), to reflect the twisting of nature and industrial methods of Saruman.

 "The History of the Ring", representing the power of the One Ring, especially when it changes hands or when someone tries to take it — plays under the title card of each movie, so easily mistaken for the theme to the trilogy itself — or perhaps it is, in a way.
-It also plays in The Hobbit when Bilbo sees the Ring for the first time.
+It also plays in The Hobbit at several key moments associated with the Ring, such as when Bilbo sees it for the first time.

 The Godfather has a main theme which is a mournful waltz.
 There's also a tragic theme for Michael Corleone.

 A love theme that plays when Michael is in Sicily and meets Apollonia.
 It is heard in Part II when Vito and his family return to Sicily.

 In Part II there is a theme for when young Vito Corleone arrives in America and his early days as an immigrant in Little Italy.

 The appearance of Mrs. Tweedy in the movie Chicken Run is always accompanied by what sounds like a mandolin.

 In Kill Bill the same eerie, whining siren-like riff plays in several scenes when The Bride lays eyes on her targets of vengeance.

 That tune they play when the Bride spots a target and remembers what they in particular did to her, is the first few seconds of the Theme Tune from the series Ironside.